ABT Framework Student Resource Page Round 40 – Emory

 Numerical Intuition: An intuition gained by scientists and researchers in which you learn to trust large sample sizes and intuitively understand the importance of them.

 Stakes: The thing in a narrative that can be gained or lost.
-When we ask “what’s at stake,” we want to know what great thing do we have the potential to gain by what you’re doing, or what do we have the potential to lose out on?
-Stakes are typically set in a Hope or Fear IF/THEN.
+When we ask “what’s at Stake,” we want to know what great thing do we have the potential to gain by what you’re doing, or what do we have the potential to lose out on?
+TIP: An effective way to set the Stakes is with a Hope or Fear IF/THEN.

 THEREFORE/BY: The general to specific breakdown of the solution.
 The THEREFORE introduces us to a general version of the solution that is typically no more than 5 words.
 It’s meant to quickly convey the emotional part of the solution.
 For example, “THEREFORE we’ll fix this,” or “THEREFORE we’ll help solve this.”
 The BY gives us the specific informational part of the solution.